NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 #### Data being saved in the `output_plots` folder

 Similar to Step 3, five files were saved.
-The only difference is those plotting files are based on the total power rather than the average power.
+The only difference is that those plotting files are based on the total power rather than the average power.
 To avoid repetition, the detailed interpretations are skipped (see them in Step 3).

 The names for five files are:
 1)	`Flanker_resp_ISFA_AMPL_theta_-pcatfd-rs32-t32s-16e16-f32s7e19-fqA1-DMXacov-ROTvmx-fac1-plot_components.eps`